sebschlicht/backupnas/README.md

        REMOTE_USERNAME=sebschlicht
        BACKUP_LOCATION=/mnt/nas/primary/backup/sebschlicht

-   *Note*: You may leave out the `REMOTE_*` options if you want to backup your files to a local directory.
+   *Note*: You may leave out the `REMOTE_*` options if you want to store your backup in a local directory.

 Done.
 Your home directory will be backed up to the specified location on a daily basis.
-You can find the output of each day's run(s) in `~/.nb/logs/`.
+You can find the logs of performed backups in `~/.nb/logs/`.

 ## Further Configuration

-For more information about the configuration options head to the [project's wiki](../../wiki) which covers how to
+For more information about the configuration options head to the [project's wiki](../../wiki) which covers how to:

 * exclude files from the backup
-* backup files that are outside of your home directory
-* configure a remote machine to host the backup(s)
-  * access your files from numerous devices (Windows, Linux, mobile, smartTVs)
-  * by adapting configuration files and running a single Ansible playbook
-  * mirror the backup to a second location (backup the backup)
+* backup additional/different locations

 ## Dependencies and Compatibility